pwtail/vinyl_prev/README.md

 # vinyl project: the async capabilities for django

-*vinyl* is a third-party package that allows existing django projects to be used in async context.
+*vinyl* is a third-party package that allows the existing django projects to be used in async context.

 Unlike the approach taken by the